betasOnly/aikoa/README.md

 # Aikoa
 A minimilastic productivity app that embraces the timeboxing method.
-We (Mathias Leppmeier and Jan Brunckhorst) created this app to learn app development with Flutter.
+We created this app to learn app development with Flutter.
+If you want to read more about our learnings from building our first app as a side project, check out our Medium Article

-If you want to read more about our learnings from building our first app as a side project, check out our Medium Article [3 Lessons Learned From Building an App](https://medium.com/@jan.brunckhorst/lessons-learned-from-building-an-app-8c39f66a75d0).
+[3 Lessons Learned From Building an App](https://medium.com/@jan.brunckhorst/lessons-learned-from-building-an-app-8c39f66a75d0).

 ![Image](images/Aikoa_iOS.png)